 Effective August 30, 2019, the Company entered into a securities purchase agreement with Auctus Fund, LLC ("Auctus"), pursuant to which Auctus purchased a convertible promissory note (the "August 30, 2019 Auctus Note") from the Company in the aggregate principal amount of \$550,000, such principal and the interest thereon convertible into shares of the Company's common stock at the option of Auctus.
 The transaction closed on August 30, 2019 and the Company received payment on September 4, 2019 in the amount of \$550,000, of which \$5,000 was paid directly toward legal fees and \$40,000 to Auctus for due diligence fees resulting in net cash proceeds of \$505,000.

-The maturity date of the August 30, 2019 Auctus Note was August 30, 2020 and is past due as of the date of this filing.
-The August 30, 2019 Auctus Note bears interest at a rate of 10% per annum, but shall not be payable until the August 30, 2019 Auctus Note becomes payable, whether at the maturity date or upon acceleration or by prepayment.
+The maturity date of the August 30, 2019 Auctus Note was August 30, 2020 and is currently past due.
+The August 30, 2019 Auctus Note bears interest at a rate of 10% per annum, but not payable until the August 30, 2019 Auctus Note became payable, whether at the maturity date or upon acceleration or by prepayment.
 The note is treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$366,667 put premium.
 The August 30, 2019 Auctus Note may not be prepaid without the written consent of Auctus.
 Any amount of principal or interest which is not paid when due shall bear interest at the rate of 24% per annum.